EVORA-project/evora-ontology/models/docs/hostType.md

 # Slot: host type (hostType)

-_Indication of the possible host(s) for the identified pathogens among the listed main categories_
+_Indication of the possible host(s) for the identified pathogens among the listed main categories._